kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 ![remote](images/1095-small.jpg)
 ![remote](images/1097-small.jpg)

-- The following level shifter was used to interface with the Pi's 3.3v to the 5v from the button receiver.
-Other people have suggested using a resistor.
-This particular level shifter is a bit slower, other faster products are available.
+- The following level shifter was used for interfacing with the Pi's 3.3v pins to the 5v pins from the button receiver.
+Other solutions are possible. e.g. This particular level shifter is a bit slower, other faster products are available.

 ![levelshifter](images/757-small.jpg)